 Satic Pure Power Plug-In Dirty Electricity Filter

-The Pure Power Plug-In dirty electricity filter cleans your electrical service, helping save money, reduce energy consumption and provide protection from the harmful effects of dirty electricity.
+The Pure Power Plug-In dirty electricity filter cleans your electrical service, reduces energy consumption and provides protection from the harmful effects of dirty electricity.

 Why Satic Pure Power Plug-In?

 The Satic Pure Power Plug-In is a simple, plug-and-play solution that plugs into a standard outlet and filters harmonics and interference from your electrical circuit to provide clean power and reduce electromagnetic field (EMF) radiation.

 Plugging directly into any three-prong electrical outlet (via a US-UK adapter in the UK), it conditions every device plugged into that circuit so that electronics and appliances on that circuit run cooler and smoother, and last longer.

 The Pure Power Plug-In reduces the strength of man-made electromagnetic fields for a safer and healthier environment.

 The Pure Power Plug-In smooths the current, providing cleaner, more efficient, power to the electrical circuit.

 All outlets on the same electrical circuit as the Pure Power Plug-In are surge protected.